ManasaMaddi05/National-Power-Outage-Duration-Predictor/README.md

 ### How did we test this?

-To compare outage durations across climate conditions, we used a **permutation test** with **1,000 simulations**.
-This approach helps determine whether any observed differences in outage duration happened due to random chance or if they are statistically significant.
+To see if outage durations are actually different across climate conditions or just random chance, we ran a **permutation test with 1,000 simulations**.
+This test helps us figure out whether the differences we see in outage duration between climates are meaningful or just happen by luck.

-We calculated the **test statistic**, which is the **difference in mean outage durations** between cold and warm climate groups.
-We set our **significance level (α) at 0.05**, meaning that if the probability of obtaining our observed result under the null hypothesis is less than 5%, we will reject the null hypothesis.
+We used the difference in mean outage durations between cold and warm climates as our test statistic.
+We set our significance level (α) at 0.05, which means that if there's less than a 5% chance of seeing our result just by random chance, we'll reject the idea that climate has no impact on outage duration.

 ### Results